convidaC4C/convida/howto/howtoV2.md

 __Step 7:__ Press finish.
 See extraction progress.

+### How to import script to DB2

+__Step 1:__ Create the instance DB2.

+__Step 2:__ Open the instance and click the option 'Open Console'

+__Step 3:__ Open the menu that you find at the top left of screen and click the option 'Run Sql'

+__Step 4:__ There you can choose some templates but you can choose empty because you have the script done

+__Step 5:__ Finally copy your script and click execute.
+Here[https://github.com/convidaC4C/convida/blob/master/howto/ScriptDB] you will find the our script

 ## DB2 instance creation in ibm cloud.

 ### Importing tables to the DB2 instance in ibm cloud.